 Adaptation to different DPI settings

-2. For office and everyday life
+2. For Office and Everyday Use

-Efficiency improvement
+Increased Efficiency

-3. For ergonomics
+3. For Ergonomics

-Recommended LOD settings by use case
+Recommended LOD Settings by Use Case

-| Use case | Recommended LOD | Technical background |
+| Use Case | Recommended LOD | Technical Background |

 |---|---|---|

 | FPS Gaming (Cloth Pad) | ~1.0 mm | Maximum precision, as tracking is completely eliminated when lifting.
-Ideal for stable sensor reflection on fabric surfaces and consistent muscle memory movements. |
+Ideal for stable sensor reflection on cloth surfaces and consistent muscle memory movements. |

 | FPS Gaming (Hard/Coated Pad) | 1.5–2.0 mm | Provides additional tracking stability on smooth or reflective surfaces and reduces micro-stuttering or signal loss at very low LOD. |

 | MOBA / RTS | 1.5–2.0 mm | Balances precision and fast cursor movements.
-Stable tracking with frequent clicking and rapid camera changes. |
+Stable tracking with frequent clicking and quick camera changes. |

-| MMO / Office use | 2.0–3.0 mm | Prioritizes comfort and surface compatibility.
-Reduces unintentional tracking interruptions during relaxed use. |
+| MMO / Office Use | 2.0–3.0 mm | Prioritizes comfort and surface compatibility.
+Reduces unintended tracking interruptions during relaxed use. |

 | Users with multiple mouse pads | ~2.0 mm (compromise) | Ensures consistent tracking on different pad materials.
 Alternatively, surface calibration functions (e.g., Logitech Surface Tuning) are recommended. |

-| "Wrist Aim" players | Slightly higher (2.0–3.0 mm) | A low lift frequency allows for a higher LOD without compromising control consistency. |
+| "Wrist Aim" Players | Slightly higher (2.0–3.0 mm) | Low lift frequency allows for a higher LOD without compromising control consistency. |

-| "Arm Aim" / Low-DPI Player | Must be low (1.0–1.5 mm) | Frequent mouse lifting requires ultra-low LOD to avoid cursor drift and landing deviations, which directly affects aiming accuracy. |
+| "Arm Aim" / Low-DPI Players | Must be low (1.0–1.5 mm) | Frequent mouse lifting requires ultra-low LOD to avoid cursor drift and landing deviations, which directly affects aiming accuracy. |

-How do I change the LOD of my mouse?
+How do I change my mouse's LOD?

-1. Connect the mouse to the Akko Driver
+1. Connect mouse to Akko Driver

-Download the Akko Driver from the Download Center. down.
+Download the Akko Driver from the Download Center.

-2. Go to the performance settings
+2. Go to Performance Settings

 3. Adjust LOD